Glowieh/Snake/README.md

 A snake game to learn the basics of Asp.Net Core MVC.
-Servers a React frontend.
+Serves a React frontend.